Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/1-introduction/+page.md

 - The basic concept of account abstraction and its importance.
 - How account abstraction solves common problems related to private key management and transaction validation.
-- The two main implementations of account abstraction in Ethereum (`EntryPoint.sol`) and zkSync.
+- The two main implementations of account abstraction in Ethereum (`EntryPoint.sol`) and ZKsync.
 - The role of alt mempools in handling user operations and transactions.
 - Optional components like the Signature Aggregator and Paymaster in Ethereum's `EntryPoint.sol` contract.